Stroke diagnosis and treatment

 A clot-busting drug called alteplase is used for ischaemic stroke to dissolve blood clots, also called thrombolysis.
 This is only effective if started during the first four and a half hours after the start of the stroke.
 Not all patients are suitable for thrombolysis treatment.

 A regular dose of aspirin is usually given to make platelet cells in the blood less sticky and to reduce the risk of further blood clots.

-Additional anticoagulant medication may be given as well as medicine to reduce blood pressure and statins to lower cholesterol levels.
+Additional anticoagulant medication may be given as well as medication to reduce blood pressure and statins to lower cholesterol levels.

 If the ischaemic stroke was caused by a narrowing in the carotid artery in the neck, an operation may be needed to unblock the artery.

 For haemorrhagic strokes, an emergency brain operation called a craniotomy may be needed to remove blood from the brain and to repair burst blood vessels.

 After the operation, medication may be given to help lower blood pressure and reduce the risk of further strokes.